Samsung Galaxy S20 FE (Fan Edition) review

 - 5G (US, Korea) and LTE-only (Europe) models

 - 6GB/128GB (US) or 8GB/256GB (Europe) versions

 With the Galaxy S20 FE, Samsung is again pulling off what it has been chastised about for a good while now - different chipsets for different markets.
 While the US gets the good stuff - Snapdragon 865 - the global S20 FE makes do with Exynos 990.
 Not a bad processor per se, but its auxiliary features and thermal throttling performance are below Snapdragon 865 on the mobile chipset totem pole.

 As if to cushion the predictable backlash, however, Samsung has not only split the European Galaxy S20 models into a cheaper LTE-only, and 5G versions, but also provided a middle LTE option with 8GB RAM and 256GB storage.

-Samsung has also promised 3 years worth of software updates for the phone, making it on par with what Google promises for its own Pixel line, so besides Android 11, the Galaxy S20 FE will also get Android 12 and Android 13, keeping it relevant way into 2023.
+Samsung has also promised 3 years worth of software updates for the phone, making it on par with what Google promises for its own Pixel line, so besides Android 11, the Galaxy S20 FE is also getting Android 12 and Android 13, keeping it relevant way into 2023.